What is the use of a loading animation on a website?

 To avoid that from happening, you should incorporate an interesting loading animation into your website and occupy the user’s attention for as long as necessary until the rest of the content loads.
 Get creative and design a funny waiting gif that every user would be happy to see!

-If you enjoyed reading this article about loading animation, you should also read these:
+If you enjoyed reading this article on loading animation, you should check out this one on website layouts.